obestwalter/i3configger/README.md

  [![Build Status](https://travis-ci.org/obestwalter/i3configger.svg?branch=master)](https://travis-ci.org/obestwalter/i3configger) [![PyPI version](https://badge.fury.io/py/i3configger.svg)](https://badge.fury.io/py/i3configger)

 # i3configger

+## Overview

 Generates an [i3](https://i3wm.org) config from a set of `.conf` files in `<i3 config folder>/config.d`.

+Restarts or reloads i3 and when changes were made.
+This makes it possible to dynamically change settings that need changes in the configuration files (e.g. switch bar mode between hide and docked or cycle through different color schemes).

-Does some nifty conditional integration of files on demand and variable resolution (also for i3status configs).
+Some nifty conditional integration of files on demand and variable resolution: assign variables to variable and also be able to use variables in i3status configuration files.

-## Why?

-* To be able to split my long and messy config file in many short, aptly named, messy config files
-* To be able to assign variables to variables (`set $var $otherVar`)
-* To be able to also use variables in i3status configurations
-* To be able to change the config dynamically without having to manually make changes to the config file

-## Installation

-**Note** the code is Python 3.6 only.
-I want to play with the new toys :)

-`i3configger` is released on [the Python Package Index](https://pypi.org/project/i3configger/).
-The standard installation method is:

-    $ pip install i3configger

-##  Features
+##  Detailed Features

 * build main config and one or several i3status configs from the same sources
 * variables are handled slightly more intelligently than i3 does it (variables assigned to other variables are resolved)